Tiled web map

-A tiled web map, slippy map (in OpenStreetMap terminology) or tile map is a map displayed in a web browser by seamlessly joining dozens of individually requested image or vector data files.
+A tiled web map or tile map (also known as slippy map in OpenStreetMap), is a web map displayed by seamlessly joining dozens of individually requested data files, called "tiles".
 It is the most popular way to display and navigate maps, replacing other methods such as Web Map Service (WMS) which typically display a single large image, with arrow buttons to navigate to nearby areas.
 Google Maps was one of the first major mapping sites to use this technique.
 The first tiled web maps used raster tiles, before the emergence of vector tiles.

 There are several advantages to tiled maps.
 Each time the user pans, most of the tiles are still relevant, and can be kept displayed, while new tiles are fetched.
 This greatly improves the user experience, compared to fetching a single map image for the whole viewport.
 It also allows individual tiles to be pre-computed, a task easy to parallelize.
 Also, displaying rendered images served from a web server is less computationally demanding than rendering images in the browser, a benefit over technologies such as Web Feature Service (WFS).
-While many map tiles are in raster format (a bitmap file such as PNG or JPG), the number of suppliers of vector tiles is growing.
+While many map tiles are in raster format (a bitmap file such as PNG or JPEG), the number of suppliers of vector tiles is growing.
 Vector tiles are rendered by the client browser, which can thus add a custom style to the map.
 Vector map tiles may also be rotated separately from any text overlay so that the text remains readable.